SEECS Courses

 CSCI 445.
 Mathematical Modeling and Simulation.
 3 Credits.

 A study of various mathematical applications for digital computers, including the modeling, simulation and interpretation of the solution of complex systems.
-Prerequisite: CSCI 161 or CSCI 170, and MATH 166 and a statisitcs course.
+Prerequisite: CSCI 242, MATH 165, and MATH 321.
 F, even years.

 CSCI 451.
 Operating Systems I. 3 Credits.